ast-grep/ast-grep.github.io/website/guide/rule-config/relational-rule.md

   pattern: $MY_PATTERN
 ```

-`stopBy` can also accept a custom rule object, so the matching will only stop when the rule matches the surrounding node.
+`stopBy` can also accept a custom rule object, so the searching will only stop when the rule matches the surrounding node.

 ```yaml
 # find if a node is inside a function called test.
 It stops whenever the ancestor node is a function.